davibarreira/LunarVimConfig/README.md

 Once this is done, you are ready.
 In the configurations I added the shortcut `<F3>` for Portuguese and `<F4>` for English.
 Hence, you can quickly change between both, while `<F2>` toggles the spell checker.
+If for some reason you still get that the files are missing, then try creating a `spell` folder at `/home/davibarreira/.local/share/lunarvim/site` and place the `.spl` files there.

 (Old)